 Ready to get started?

 To become a 4-H volunteer, you will be invited to special training meetings and will receive information and other written materials to help you learn your responsibilities as a volunteer.
 Your County Extension Educator and current volunteers will mentor you, too.
 Being an Ohio 4-H volunteer is a great way to give back; it is also a privilege and responsibility.
 You can begin the process by reading our volunteer standards of behavior, and completing the application below and then contacting your County Extension Office.

 Get rewarded for being a volunteer!

 The Ohio 4-H Conference is the largest gathering of 4-H adult and teen volunteers in the United States!
-Nearly 1,500 teen and adult volunteers participate each year.
 The Ohio 4-H Conference is designed to equip participants with resources, information, and skills to meet the ever-changing needs of youth.
-Participants learn from 4-H professionals and other volunteers who lead sessions covering more than 125 different topics such as career exploration, risk management, camping, leadership, cake decorating, dancing, animal sciences, and much more.
-In addition to the educational sessions, the day features the Ohio 4-H Volunteer Recognition Luncheon highlighting the extraordinary accomplishments of volunteers.
-Volunteers can be recognized for outstanding programs, service or innovative programs.
-To apply for one of these awards, please click HERE.
-Deadline to apply is December 1.
+Participants learn from 4-H professionals and other volunteers who lead sessions covering more than 125 topics such as career exploration, risk management, camping, leadership, cake decorating, dancing, animal sciences, and more.
+The day includes the Ohio 4-H Volunteer Recognition Luncheon and Teen Luncheon highlighting extraordinary accomplishments for outstanding programs, service and innovation.
+Learn more about the Ohio 4-H Conference here.